ibm-cloud-docs/containers/cs_access_reference.md

 {: shortdesc}

 Classic infrastructure permissions apply only to classic clusters.
-For VPC clusters, see [Assigning role-based access to VPC resources](/docs/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).
+For VPC clusters, see [Granting user permissions for VPC resources](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources).
 {: note}